Insight • Search & content

 Structured, clear content wins

-Structure your articles so that each H2 section answers a clear question.
-This makes it easy for AI systems to extract and cite specific sections.
+Structure articles so each H2 section answers a single question.
+That makes it easier for AI systems to extract and cite the right passage.

 Schema markup and structured data

 Our build pipeline generates Article schema automatically, including author credentials and publication dates.
-This structured data gives AI search systems the metadata they need to cite content correctly.
+That gives AI search systems the metadata they need to cite content correctly.

 Establish authorship and expertise